VR Group: History

-Rail transport started in Finland in 1862 between Helsinki and Hämeenlinna, and multiple main lines and smaller private railways were built in the following decades.
+Rail transport started in Finland in 1862 between Helsinki and Hämeenlinna.
+Multiple main lines and smaller private railways were built in the following decades.
 VR mainly operated on the high-demand main lines.
 During the twentieth century, most private railway companies were shut down and VR assumed a monopoly in rail transport.
 In 1995 the company went through a process of corporatization to become the VR Group.

-Since 2010, the maintenance and the construction of the railway network have been the responsibility of the Finnish Transport Agency (Väylävirasto).
+Since 2010, the maintenance and the construction of the railway network have been the responsibility of the Finnish Transport Infrastructure Agency (Väylävirasto).
 The operation and network were originally carried out by the parent company Valtionrautatiet until 1995, when it was split into VR and the rail administration entity Ratahallintokeskus.

-Organization

-Companies in the group provide road freight and bus services, catering and real estate management, and provide data, technological, and telecommunications services for the transport and logistics sectors.
-The group owns a bus company, Pohjolan Liikenne, and a road freight haulage company VR Transpoint.

-Altogether the group of companies includes 21 companies employing a total of about 14,400 people.
+Norwegian company NRC Group bought VR Track (now NRC Group Finland) in 2018 for €225 million.
+In 2023, VR sold its road freight transport division to German investment firm Mutares.

 Services

 Because in most parts of Finland the density of population is low, Finland is not optimally suited for railways.
 Commuter services are nowadays rare outside the Helsinki area, but express trains interconnect most cities.
 As in France, the majority of passenger services are connections to the capital, Helsinki.
 In the 2010s, VR has made connections faster by reducing stops at minor stations and increasing running speeds with new locomotives and renovated high-speed trains.

-VR provides car transport services.
-Seven stations allow loading and unloading of cars on trains: Helsinki, Turku and Tampere in the south, Oulu further north, and Rovaniemi, Kemijärvi and Kolari in Lapland.
+VR provides motorail services.
+Cars can be loaded onto and unloaded from trains at seven stations: Helsinki, Turku and Tampere in the south, Oulu further north, and Rovaniemi, Kemijärvi and Kolari in Lapland.
 Car transport trains stop at other stations along the way for normal passenger transport and is available as daily service to Rovaniemi and Kemijärvi and several times a week to Kolari.
-Finland is the only Nordic country to offer car transport on trains, however, car transport on trains is available on many European countries outside the Nordic countries.
-In August 2021 VR commenced operating the Tampere light rail.
+Finland is the only Nordic country to offer car transport on trains; however, car transport on trains is available in many European countries outside the Nordic countries.
+In August 2021 VR began operating the Tampere light rail.

-In March 2022, VR acquired the Swedish bus and rail company Arriva Sverige, which operates urban transport in Stockholm and regional transport in southern and southeastern Sweden.
-Arriva Sverige was part of Arriva Group and owned by Deutsche Bahn.
-Following the acquisition, it was announced that Arriva Sverige would become an independent company within the VR Group.